 Development management customer charter

-The purpose of this charter is to provide a clear understanding of what level of service to expect when customers contact the Council regarding planning development proposals within the district.
-This policy sits alongside the council’s customer promise.
+The purpose of this charter is to provide a clear understanding of what level of service to expect when customers contact us about planning development proposals within the district.
+This policy sits alongside our customer promise.

-The planning section on the Council’s website contains initial information for any applicant, agent or objector regarding development proposals.
+The planning section on our website contains initial information for any applicant, agent or objector regarding development proposals.
 There are further links within this charter providing more information about the planning process and service.

 Serving our customers

 - Be approachable, professional and use plain English in our communications.